StackItHQ/pes-Ambar2003/README.md

 8.Also we can add pivot table and chart in this excel sheet🥳!
 But the step to achieve this is a little lengthy to write so I will skip it😅!

-9. And Finally I have done around 50% of the problem statement!The other 50% part of syncing database to Google Sheets I wasn't able to achieve!
+9. And Finally I have done around 50% of the problem statement!
+The other 50% part of syncing database to Google Sheets I wasn't able to achieve!